mreed4/advent-21-rps/README.md

 The classic Rock Paper Scissors.
 I wrote one of these a couple years ago.
 This is another take.
-THe challenge doesn't call for it, but I implemented some keyboard events.
+The challenge doesn't call for it, but I implemented some keyboard events.